lmuntaner/tech-introduction-product-people/docs/servers/how-internet.md

 Internet is this huge network of networks connected to each other.
 How does our computer know to which other computer ask for information?

 Everything starts with the URL.

-However, the URL is the human form of the address of the computer.
+It is the human form of the address of the computer.

 The URLs need to be translated to a numerical address of the computer called **IP Address** (or Internet Protocol Address).

-Once our computer has the IP address it send a request.
-Then the other computer will reply with the data asked.
+Once our computer has the IP address it sends a request.
+Then the other computer will reply with the data.

 ## DNS